Household Support Fund

 1. Adviser supports client with advice need and identifies a need covered by the scheme.

-3. Adviser submits the request using the online form.
+1. Adviser submits the request using the online form.

-4. HSF team reviews request and transfers to spreadsheet.
+1. Decision maker reviews request and transfers to spreadsheet.

 Process for third party referrals

-5. Grant Admin submits form when documents are received.
+5. Energy adviser submits form when appropriate.

-7. Bookkeeper makes payment/orders item.
+7. Bookkeeper makes payment

 9. Client receives items.

-General spending guidance – updated for HSF5 2/4/24
+General spending guidance – updated for HSF7 1/4/25

 • You will not need prior authorisation for any amounts within the given limits